martinohanlon/exploring-space-with-minecraft/en/step_4.md

 --- challenge ---

-## Challenge: Can you find all of the parts on the Sense HAT?
+## Challenge: find all of the parts on the Sense HAT

 ### Sensors

-If you hit the sensors, a message will appear in Minecraft, telling you what sensor it is and its current value.
+If you hit a Sense HAT sensor, a message will appear in Minecraft telling you which sensor it is, and its current measurement value.

-Scout around and see if you can find all of the sensors - temperature, humidity, pressure, accelerometer, magnetometer, and gyroscope.
+Scout around and see if you can find all of the sensors: there are sensors for temperature, humidity, and pressure, and an accelerometer, a magnetometer, and a gyroscope.

 ### LED matrix

-Using the Sense HAT in Minecraft you can make the LED matrix on your Sense HAT light up.
-When you hit the LED matrix in Minecraft, the colour of the blocks will change and the LED will change to the same colour.
+Using the interactive Minecraft Astro Pi, you can make the LED matrix on your physical Sense HAT light up.
+When you hit the LED matrix, the colour of the blocks will change and the LED will change to the same colour.

 ![Sense HAT LED Matrix](images/astropimcled.png)

 ### Joystick

-The joystick can also be hit, and will move the Sense HAT around the Minecraft world.
+You can also hit the joystick, and this will move the Sense HAT around the Minecraft world.

 --- /challenge ---